jacksleight/laravel-omni/README.md

 - Use other Omni trait components
 - Live in any view directory

-This package should happily work alongside all normal views/components, it shouldn't interfere with anything that's not an Omni component.
+This package will happily work alongside all normal views/components, it doesn't interfere with anything that's not an Omni component.

 ## Creating Components